 Criteria Key Questions Sub Questions Illustrative Indicators Data Sources and Tools To what extent is the performance of the UN-REDD Programme affected by the administration of its financial and human resources?
 The extent to which: The distribution and stability of funding is adequate to achieve Programme objectives; Budget revisions coherently match Programme needs; Allocations and expenditures for each type of intervention and by different partners are adequate and sound; Systems and processes for financial management are transparent, effective and high quality; Document review; Staff and stakeholder perceptions.
-To what extent is stakeholder cooperation, between government, CSOs, IPOs, and the private sector affecting the achievement of results?
-To what extent has the programme considered intersectoral coordination at national level?
-Is there a good alignment between forest-based interests and other activities or development initiatives?
-Are private sector representatives adequately involved in REDD+ discussions?
+To what extent is stakeholder cooperation, between government, CSOs, IPOs, and the private sector affecting the achievement of results? involved in REDD+ discussions?
 Are CSOs/NGOs/IPOs adequately integrated in local decision-making processes?
-Are CSOs/NGOs/IPOs and private sectors operators recognised as key agents of change for REDD+ implementation?
 The degree to which key partners are identified and their commitment is secured at critical stages of the Programme; The overall quality of collaboration with and between partners involved; The degree to which coordinating mechanisms are effective and incentives are adequate; Timeliness and perceptions of quality of inputs from partners; The degree to which stakeholders and partners have been involved in planning and implementation; The extent to which synergies and complementarities have been leveraged and optimised.
 Document review; Staff and stakeholder perceptions.

-Criteria Key y Questions Sub Questions Illustrative Indicators Data Sources and Tools Is N To what extent is the performance of the UN-REDD Programme affected by its monitoring, evaluation and reporting mechanisms?
+Is M&E in place?
+To what extent is the performance of the UN-REDD Programme affected by its monitoring, evaluation and reporting mechanisms?
 Does programme at all its levels (global, national, TS) work with clear goals and indicators and are these being measured/reported?
 Is monitoring and reporting being communicated and systematized at a central level?
 Does the programme, at different levels, adapt actions according to evaluation results?
 The extent to which: Reporting on outputs, outcomes and impacts is regular, comprehensive and of high quality; Quality assurance processes are implemented; Internal review and monitoring systems are clear and adequately resourced; Monitoring information is applied for programme steering and management; Performance indicators are used to assess achievements; Programme activities are evaluated independently and these evaluations are adequately resourced.
+Document review; Staff and stakeholder perceptions.